Alchemist21/Alchemist21/README.md

 ## Hello beautiful people of the Internet 👋

-I'm Louell and I love everything Blockchain - things like NFTs, Identity, Defi's and DAO's.
-I enjoy being part of Hackathons, meeting people and learning new frameworks such as NextJS, ReactJs or basically anything JS including but not limited to D3JS.
+I'm Louell and I love coding.
+I enjoy learning about NFTs, Digital Identity, Metaverse, AR/VR, Defi's and DAO's.
+I love Hackathons, iterating problems and learning new frameworks whether it be web applications or social science.

 - 🔭 I’m currently working on Startups
 - 🌱 Currently Studying: Solidity || NextJS || Any Javascript Library I fancy